Search

 Education

-UVA Department of Emergency Medicine has a well-established residency program, GME and non-GME fellowships, as well as clerkships, electives, and workshops for medical students and others.
-Additionally, there are opportunities to experience emergency medicine through international programs and other training options.
+Our department has a well-established residency program, GME and non-GME fellowships, as well as clerkships, electives, and workshops for medical students and others.
+Additionally, there are opportunities to experience emergency medicine through international programs, away rotations, and other training options.

 Learn More